relikd/lektor-groupby-plugin/README.md

-# Lektor Plugin: @groupby
+# Lektor Plugin: groupby

 A generic grouping / clustering plugin.
-Can be used for tagging and similar tasks.
+Can be used for tagging or similar tasks.

+Overview:
+- the [basic example](#usage-basic-example) goes into detail how this plugin works.
+- the [quick config](#usage-quick-config) example show how you can use the plugin config to setup a quick and easy tagging system.
+- the [complex example](#usage-a-slightly-more-complex-example) touches on the potential of what is possible.

-## Usage: Simple Example
+## Usage: Basic example

 Lets start with a simple example: adding a tags field to your model.
 Assuming you have a `blog-entry.ini` that is used for all children of `/blog` path.